NIURoverTeam/CrashCourse/README.md

    * Explain which repos we have in our GitHub organization
 * Week 2: Getting Started (software installations)
    * If using Windows 10, install Ubuntu for WSL2 using [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
 When at "Step 6 - Install your Linux distribution of choice", choose Ubuntu from the Microsoft Store
    * Xserver setup: install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and then run `XLaunch`.
-I believe we went with all default settings except unchecking `Native opengl`, though I could be mistaken.
+I believe we went with all default settings except unchecking `Native opengl` and checking `Disable access control`, though I could be mistaken.
       * Drake likes testing with `xeyes` (make sure the Xserver is running first) ![image](https://user-images.githubusercontent.com/19244666/118378411-57a53280-b599-11eb-8840-1f77d6dd8646.png)
       * Raven likes `xclock` better I think they said?
 I'm cool with whatever
    * (other installations that can be postponed: NoMachine/TeamViewer for shatterdome access)